MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 As an explorer and linguist, Migeod's palaeontological skills were not his strongest point, and he was not well respected as a scientist by his peers.
 Charig's (1990) memoir of his Tendaguru assistant Francis "Rex' Parrington tells us "Parrington [...] soon discovered that Migeod's pretensions concealed a profound ignorance of many subjects, and thereafter he delighted in setting deliberate verbal traps for Migeod, into which Migeod invariably fell" (p363).
 Charig further says that "the expedition  (no fault of Parrington's) was ill-conceived and ill-prepared" (p364).
 Parrington later described Migeod as "a charlatan" (Arthur Cruickshanks, pers. comm., 2005).
 After visting the BMNH's then sparse Tendaguru collection, Friedrich von Huene wrote in a 1927 letter to Wener Janensch, wrote "Spoke with Migeod who last excavated at Tendaguru [...]
 Migeod does not have the slightest notion of palaeontology" (Maier 2003:199).
 Even the BMNH's own director Sidney Harmer wrote to the museum trustees "Mr. Migeod has done his work admirably, but it appears that he has not the special knowledge of Palaeontology which is required to make the work a complete success [...] he appears to be willing to admit that he is not a Palaeontologist" (Maier 2003:199).

-And indeed Migeod's (1931a) reporting is in places haphazard: only a random smattering of measurements are given, and these are sometimes inconsistent: for example, on page 92 he gives the length of the "shoulder vertebra" (see below) as 24 inches, then four sentences later as 23 inches.
+Migeod's only significant publication about the Tendaguru sauropod is his brief description in the BMNH's _Natural History_ magazine (Migeod 1931a), and indeed his reporting is in places haphazard: only a random smattering of measurements are given, and these are sometimes inconsistent: for example, on page 92 he gives the length of the "shoulder vertebra" (see below) as 24 inches, then four sentences later as 23 inches.
 Nevertheless, his account gives a good idea of the material that existed and was excavated, and allows us to draw conclusions about what must have been lost or destroyed between then and now.

 ![Site map with prepared material highlighted](figures/export/site-map.jpeg)

 > **Figure D.** A map of the site, quarry M 23, where NHMUK PV R5937 was found.
 Modified from Migeod (1931a:figure 1).
 The bones that have been prepared and are available for study are highlighted in pink.
 The humeri, though mentioned in Migeod's account as being "at the extreme end" of the scapula, are not included in his site map.
 They are added here in pale grey, scaled from that of _Giraffatitan brancai_ MB.R.2181 (formerly HMN SII), as illustrated by Janensch (1961:beilage A:part 1a).

 Tree roots had damaged the skeleton mostly in the sacral region (Migeod 1931a:88).
 A damp layer ran through the skeleton so that "while the highest and the lowest bones were hard, the intermediate section was powdery" (Migeod 1931a:88), and corroding impregnation of iron had done considerable damage.

-Migeod notes that although no skull bones were recovered (nor the four or five most anteror cervicals), "a large tooth was, however found, measuring 6½ inches in length with a maximum circumference of 5¾ inches, which would indicate that the head was large" (Migeod 1931a:90), but since the tooth was pointed is must have belonged to a scavenging theropod rather than to Migeod's sauropod -- a possibility that Migeod allowed -- and so tells us nothing about the animal in question.
+It is noticeable in the prepared material that different bones are preserved very differently.

 Migeod's numbering of the vertebrae of this specimen was idiosyncratic.
 Rather than number the cervicals starting at C1 for the atlas and increasing backwards, he designated a single "shoulder vertebra", and counted both cervical vertebra forward from this zero-point, and dorsal vertebrae backwards.
 The sequence of vertebrae from posterior neck backwards, then, using Migeod's numbering, was ...
 C3, C2, C1, 0, D1, D2, D3.